Kapil-888/README.md/README.md

 **Hello 👋**

-I am Kapil Yadav.
-I am Masters candidate at King's College London.
+This is Kapil.
+I have completed my postgraduation from King's College London.

 In parallel with my research, I work on intergrating statistical computation and machine learning models in biological research.